-The Gemara tells us that lashon hara is the equivalent of the Three Cardinal Sins.
+Gemara: Lashon hara is the equivalent of the Three Cardinal Sins.
 It was because of lashon hara that the world has relevance to death.
 Speaking lashon hara has such severe consequences because when one does so, he engages in a behavior that brought about the destruction of existence.
 Based on Jewish law, if one speaks negatively about a non-Jew, one does not violate the prohibition of lashon hara.
 It is only when a Jew speaks lashon hara about his fellow does he violate.
 Why is that so?

-The Gemara in Tractate Yevomos cites a verse from Yechezkel that indicates that the classification of the Jewish people is "adam (man)."
+Gemara in Tractate Yevomos citing Yechezkel: The classification of the Jewish people is "adam (man)."
 The inference of the verse is that the nations of the world are not classified as "adam (man).
 As it states, "You (the Jewish people) are called adam (man)..."
 Adam was the handiwork of G-d and had the potential to perfect himself and existence.
 However, because he sinned, which was a consequence of the snake speaking lashon hara, he putrefied himself and all existence, thus introducing death into the world.
 At Sinai, the Jewish people achieved such an advanced dimension of spirituality that they were reinstated to the level of Adam before the sin.
 They no longer had relevance to death.

-As Chazal tell us regarding the spiritual status of the Jewish people at Sinai, "Puska zuamason (their contamination ceased)."
+Chazal: Regarding the spiritual status of the Jewish people at Sinai, "Puska zuamason (their contamination ceased)."
 Meaning, the original contamination that came about from the sin of Adam was removed from them.

-The non-Jew on the other hand who did not receive the Torah at Sinai continue to be affected by the original contamination that came upon existence as a result of Adam's sin.
+The non-Jew on the other hand, who did not receive the Torah at Sinai, continued to be affected by the original contamination that came upon existence as a result of Adam's sin.
 Lashon hara has relevance to death and the original intense contamination that came into the world.
 Thus, when one speaks lashon hara about a non-Jew who continues to be affected by the contamination of the snake's lashon hara, one does not violate.
 In contrast, if a Jew speaks negatively about his fellow, he is introducing contamination and death upon one who was extricated from the effects of the snake's lashon hara.
 Therefore, one is in violation of the prohibition of lashon hara only when one speaks it about a Jew.

-The Gemara tells us that G-d has a schedule of His activities during the day that is divided in groups of three hours.
+Gemara: G-d has a schedule of His activities during the day that is divided in groups of three hours.
 During the third three-hour division of the day, G-d sustains all existence.
 He provides sustenance to every creature from the largest to the smallest.
 Every species is sustained by what is found in its habitat with the exception of the snake.
 Since the snake was cursed to be sustained by eating earth, it can find sustenance wherever it is.
 One would think that this is a blessing and not a curse.

-Chazal explain that the greatest curse is to be detached from G-d.
+Chazal: The greatest curse is to be detached from G-d.
 Every species has an ongoing relationship with G-d because He provides sustenance for them every day.
 The snake on the other hand has no relationship with G-d because it sustains itself by eating earth.
 Thus, the snake is more cursed than any creature, although it can sustain itself in every context.

-Chazal explain that earth is something that is completely removed from spirituality.
+Chazal: Earth is something that is completely removed from spirituality.
 When one becomes more "earthy" it is an indication that his spirituality is in a state of decline because he values and engages in the material to a greater extent.
 By being sustained by earth, the snake is the most cursed creature because it lives on a substance that is the antithesis of G-dliness.